 I’ve been lucky.
 Though my dog has been afflicted with almost everything else known to nature, he has not yet gotten fleas.
-I’m being proactive, so the poor dog got a bath, a brushing and some flea repellent all in one day, plus a bunch of sad-looking pictures taken.
+I’m being proactive though, so the poor dog got a bath, a brushing and some flea repellent all in one day, plus a bunch of sad-looking pictures taken.
 However, sure as I may be that the fleas are terrified now, I’m still ready to take them on.

 Fleas life cycles (3-4 months) are such that, chances are, your dog has only about 5% of them crawling all over him.
 Unfortunately, that means that the rest are likely in your house and your yard.
 This may sound incredible, but it’s easy for them to hide: they’re tiny, they have six strong, leap-able legs, they like dark little spaces, and – they spend a lot of their time as either eggs, larvae or pupae anyway.
 Female adults lay eggs on your dog, and the eggs fall off – in your house or your yard.
 And the cycle continues.
 Whether you need to get rid of fleas on your dog right this second or you just want to be prepared, read on for the most effective ways to get rid of fleas for good.

 What is Flea Dirt?